Ziang-Lu/Flask-Blog/Deployment Options.md

 1. Natively, we could create a VPS as above, and then install Docker on it.

-   * Create a VPS as above
+   * Create a VPS

-     ...

    * Install Docker on it

      Check out the corresponding official documentation, e.g., For Ubuntu, https://docs.docker.com/install/linux/docker-ce/ubuntu/

-   * We already set up the project so that Nginx runs in its own container, and the Flask application, Gunicorn and Celery run in another container.

-     ```bash
+   * Run the Dockerized application:

+     ```shell
+  # Use docker-compose to...

-     # Build the images
+     # Build the service images
      $ docker-compose build

-     # Run the containers
+     # Run the services (containers)
      $ docker-compose up
      ```

-2. Quicker way: `docker-machine`
+2. Quicker way: `docker-machine` tool, released by Docker officials

-   * Manage "Dockerized hosts" ("machines"), which are virtual hosts installed with Docker Engine, that run in a cloud
+   -> Manage "Dockerized hosts" ("machines"), which are virtual hosts installed with Docker Engine, that run in a cloud

      *(Essentially, this combines the first two steps in the above approach.)*

-   * Simply run Docker containers on a "machine"
+   * Simply run the Dockerized application () on a "machine"

    -> See the section below